CoolandonRS/misc-projects/README.md

 **MLAmacro:** A simple macro used to format a word document with a MLA header.

 **backup.ps1:** A powershell script meant to be run on minecraft servers using plugins to do automated backups.

+**ps1-oneline:** A powershell script made to compact other powershell scripts into one line for no particular reason.